 Interested in playing sports or engaging in activities that will put you into contact with both local and international students?
 Our staff will be glad to help connect you with organizations and teams.

 Dates, Deadlines & Fees

 We want you to get as much as possible from your CIEE Gap Year Abroad.
 That's why our program fees cover all the extras, including:

-- Transportation to and from local French airport
+- Transportation from local French airport

 - Language classes at the Sorbonne

 - Room and board with a host family, including daily breakfast and four dinners per week

 - Supervision and support by a student services manager

 - Orientations prior to leaving the U.S. and upon arrival in France

 - International medical insurance through iNext and 24-hour worldwide travel assistance and support services

 *Prices are subject to change and will be locked in for the participant on the day CIEE receives the completed application and program deposit.